Hours (David Bowie album): Release

 On 6 August 1999, Bowie began releasing 45-second snippets of each song on BowieNet and gave track-by-track descriptions, which was followed by a square-by-square reveal of the album cover during the ensuing month.
 On 21 September, Hours appeared in its entirety on BowieNet available for download, making Bowie the first major artist to release a complete album for download through the Internet.
 Bowie stated: "I am hopeful that this small step will lead to greater steps by myself and others, ultimately giving consumers greater choices and easier access to the music they enjoy."

-However, some music retailers were critical of the move.
-British-based retailer HMV announced: "If artists release albums on the Net before other people can buy them in the shops, it's not a level playing field.
+Some music retailers were critical of the move.
+The British-based retailer HMV announced: "If artists release albums on the Net before other people can buy them in the shops, it's not a level playing field.
 Records should be available to everyone at the same time, and not everyone has access to the Internet," and "It's unlikely that we would stock the artist in question.
 Retailers are not going to stand for it."
-Nevertheless, with the internet release, Buckley states that "Bowie had accurately foreseen the revolution in the music industry that would be brought about by the download generation."
+Buckley states that with the internet release, "Bowie had accurately foreseen the revolution in the music industry that would be brought about by the download generation."